 Making an appointment to apply for a family visa

 Click under "de calidad migratoria" on "residente" and choose on the left menu under "familiar de residentes" the appropriate family visa type.
 You now get a list with documents you need for your application.
 By clicking on the little squares confirm that you have the necessary documents you have to bring with you to the appointment.
-Confirm as well the form F-004; on the next page you will have to fill it out and print it.
-Leave the point clearance from Interpol (ficha de canje internacional-Interpol) blank for the moment.
-You will have to get it once you had your appointment.
+Confirm as well the form F-004 (attached as PDF at the end of this guide); on the next page you will have to fill it out and print it.
+Check as well the clearance from Interpol (ficha de canje internacional-Interpol); when confirming your actual appointment later you have to coordinate your Interpol and Migraciones appointments, so that you have the ficha in hand at the day of your appointment for your visa application at Migraciones.
 Click on "siguiente".

 On the next page fill in the form.
 Make sure to enter your personal data exactly as in your passport.
 Be prepared that this might cause some inconsistencies, especially for married women that choose to take her husband's surname.